Useful Owner Info

 What Taxes Will I Need to Pay on Rental Income?

-As the owner of a Koh Lanta property, you are eligible to open a savings account with any Thai bank
+As the owner of a Koh Lanta property, you are eligible to open a savings account with some Thai banks

 The funds from your rental income must be deposited into your savings account and you should pay your house expenses from this account too.